kris-2211/Design-Patterns/README.md

   - When an object structure contains many classes with differing interfaces.
   - When you want to perform operations dependent on their concrete classes without modifying the classes.
   - When many distinct operations are needed.
+- **Example**
+  Visitor: A compiler represents programs as abstract syntax trees.
+Different operations like type-checking and code generation need to be performed on these trees.
+Instead of adding these operations to the node classes of the abstract syntax tree, a separate Visitor object (TypeCheckingVisitor, CodeGeneratingVisitor) can be created to encapsulate the operations for each node type.
+The nodes then accept the visitor, allowing it to perform the specific operation for that node.